401-advanced-javascript-Nawal/data-structures-and-algorithms/README.md

 - isEmpty : check if the Queue is empty
 - Peek : return the front value of the queue

+### PseudoQueue
+- enqueue : Add an item at the end of the PseudoQueue , Big O is O(1)
+- dequeue : remove an item from the front of the stack1 then add it to stack2 , Big O is O(2) , pop then push

 ## WhitBoard